lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

     }
 }
 ```
+Note that capturing a value, like `maxHeight`, for later use by the Presenter is fine, but only in `viewReady`, and only if it remains constant.
+When the value is specific to an event, you should pass it through to the UseCase.

 ##### Data Capture

-The Presenter's `eventCapture(quantity:)` tries to convert the quantity parameter to an `Int`.
+In this example, the Presenter's `eventCapture(quantity:)` tries to convert the quantity parameter to an `Int`.
 On success it sends the event to the UseCase with the converted data.
 It is up to the UseCase to determine whether the quantity is valid.
 On failure to convert the quantity, the error output is delegated back to the ViewController.

 ```swift
 class OrderEntryPresenter {